pmean/build-website/text/04/eb-cam.md

 - Teaching resources
 output: html_document
 ---
-There\'s a new journal out with free full text on the web.
+There's a new journal out with free full text on the web.
 It is [Evidence-based Complementary and Alternative Medicine](http://ecam.oupjournals.org/) and is published by Oxford Journals online.
-I find that CAM makes for interesting teaching examples because students are willing to be extra skeptical for these studies and don\'t passively and uncritically accept the findings on CAM research.
+I find that CAM makes for interesting teaching examples because students are willing to be extra skeptical for these studies and don't passively and uncritically accept the findings on CAM research.

 I had previously raised the issue of randomized controlled trials (RCT) and CAM.
 Some of the criticisms of RCTs by CAM proponents are on the